epiverse-trace/simulist/README.md

 ```

 However, to simulate a more realistic line list using epidemiological
-parameters estimated for a infectious disease we can use previously
+parameters estimated for an infectious disease outbreak we can use
-estimated epidemiological parameters.
+previously estimated epidemiological parameters.
 These can be from the
 `{epiparameter}` R package if available, or if these are not in the
 `{epiparameter}` database yet (such as the contact distribution for
 COVID-19) we can define them ourselves.
 Here we define a contact